-What Does The P0414 Code Mean?
+What Does The P0417 Code Mean?

-A stored code P0414, simply means that the powertrain control module (PCM) has detected a short in a secondary air injection (SAI) system switching valve circuit.
-This particular switching valve has been given the designation A and refers to a particular switching valve in a system that uses multiple switching valves, or the only valve if there is a single valve system.
+A stored code P0417, simply means that the powertrain control module (PCM) has detected a short in a secondary air injection (SAI) system switching valve circuit.
+This particular switching valve has been given the designation B and refers to a particular switching valve in a system that uses multiple switching valves.
 A shorted circuit could mean that the effected circuit has come into contact with an unexpected voltage signal or a ground.
 A shorted circuit will usually result in a blown fuse.